The Role of Initialization in 3D Gaussian Splatting: Evaluation protocol

 While laser scan point clouds serve as a useful baseline for high-accuracy initialization, access to such equipment is limited and capture with separate devices complicates data acquisition and processing.
 Thus, methods for producing dense initialization without using additional data are of interest.
+We evaluate several such methods, described below.
+To establish a common initialization size, we uniformly subsample all point clouds to $\min\{ \min_{i \in I}{|\mathcal{G}_\text{init}^{i}|}, G_m\}$ Gaussians, where $I$ is the set of all init methods.
+On most scenes, this corresponds to $G_m$.
+For the methods that produce point clouds, we initialize the Gaussian parameters using the default procedure from~\cite{3dgs}.
+For the methods that directly output initial Gaussian parameters, we leave them unchanged unless specified otherwise.

-\PAR{EDGS.} We implement the EDGS initialization method~\cite{edgs}, reusing the code publicly available at the time of writing.
-As confirmed by the authors, the only differences with the current preprint is the lack of higher order SH initialization and minor hyperparameter adjustments.
-Please note that the revised SH initialization does improve performance according to~\cite{edgs}.
-We employ the RoMa~\cite{roma} dense feature matcher with the defaults settings from the public EDGS implementation, using the indoors or outdoors RoMa weights depending on the scene.
+\PAR{EDGS.} The EDGS initialization method~\cite{edgs} creates initial Gaussians by triangulating correspondences across image pairs predicted by a dense feature matching network.
+We base our implementation on the code publicly available at the time of writing.
+As confirmed by the authors, it only differs from the published paper in its lack of higher order SH initialization and in ``minor hyperparameter adjustments''.
+According to~\cite{edgs}, their full SH initialization improves performance but we saw the opposite result implementing it ourselves based on code snippets provided by the authors.
+Unfortunately, there's no public code to verify against at the time of writing, so we only initialize the DC SH coefficient in our evaluation.
+We use RoMa~\cite{roma} with the default settings from the public EDGS code, using the indoors or outdoors RoMa weights according to scene.
+We denote our implementation $\text{EDGS}^*$.
+We additionally increase Gaussians' scales for $\text{EDGS}^*$ if subsampling, since they are not naturally adjusted as with point cloud init.
+As we show in~\cref{hyperparam_changes} of the supp. mat., this moderately improves results.